josenrihernand/github-personal-repo/README_MD_Python_Script.md

 ## Overview:

-This script is supposed to replace the hostname and, eventually, other components of the current webhook URL of the [orgs]/[repositories] located in the Enterprise Github Account code.espn.com
+This script provides capability to replace the hostname and, eventually, other components of the current webhook URL of the [orgs]/[repositories] located in the Enterprise Github Account code.espn.com

-The script takes user arguments from the command line.
+The script allows the user to specify configuration information when it is executed.

 Next the detailed usage information: